 Research the history of a state border: Choose a state border that interests you and research its history.
 Learn about the events and negotiations that led to the establishment of the border, as well as any disputes or conflicts that have occurred along the border.

-- For example, you could research the history of the border between Texas and Mexico, which has been the site of numerous conflicts and disputes over the centuries.
+- As an example, you could research the history of the border between Texas and Mexico, which has been the site of numerous conflicts and disputes over the centuries.
 Or you could learn about the history of the border between North and South Dakota, which was established after the Dakota Territory was divided into two states.

 -